dsplay/template-boilerplate-react/README.md

 That's where the magic happens.

-All DSPLAY HTML templates must have a file called `dsplay-data.js` in your template, located anywhere.
-This file must contain basically 3 variables, like this:
+All DSPLAY HTML template must have a file called `dsplay-data.js`, located anywhere.
+This file must contain 3 variables, like this:

 ```js
 var dsplay_media = {